zsb8/Python_Airflow_Snowflake_Trigger/README.md

 # Python_Airflow_Snowflake_Trigger
-Use Airflow to trigger Snowflake
+Use Airflow to query Snowflake.
+If the table have new rows, it will trigger the DAG to send mail.

+# The Grah in AirFlow